eltonpan/zeosyn_gen/README.md

 Note: Training will takes ~50 hours.
 We recommend you download the model weights (see instructions under Demo section).

 ### 2. Evaluation
-To evaluate the DiffSyn model, run
+To evaluate the DiffSyn model, run:

 ```bash
 python eval.py